TimvanScherpenzeel/profiling-research/README.md

 ### CPU profiling

 In order to know if you are CPU bound you must profile the CPU.
-Most of the time it makes sense to keep an eye on real-time performance measures and when in doubt capture a CPU trace.
+Most of the time it makes sense to keep an eye on real-time CPU usage and only when in doubt capture a CPU trace.

 In `Chrome` there is a useful live CPU usage and runtime performance visualizer available in the `performance monitor` tab.